 - Recognise mental health conditions among others — reach out to offer assistance or encourage them to ask for help.
 Caregivers should remember to practice self-care, so as not to become overburdened.

-If you have concerns about mental health, speak to a doctor, or contact the Aga Khan Health Board.
+If you have concerns about mental health, speak with someone, reach out to a doctor, or contact the Aga Khan Health Board.